phthom/ContainerOrchestration/1-PrepareLab.md

 # Task 6.
-Install the ibmcloud command
+Install the ibmcloud commands

 The **ibmcloud** command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with IBM Cloud.
 In previous versions, the name of that command was "bluemix" or "bx".

-You install a set of IBM® Cloud developer tools, verify the installation, and configure your environment.
+You install a set of IBM Cloud commands and tools, verify the installation, and configure your environment.
 IBM® Cloud developer tools offer a command-line approach to creating, developing, and deploying end-to-end web, mobile, and microservice applications.

-With this installation, you get the stand-alone IBM Cloud CLI, plus the following tools:

-Homebrew (Mac only)
-Git
-Docker
-Helm
-kubectl
-curl
-IBM Cloud Developer Tools plug-in
-IBM Cloud Functions plug-in
-IBM Cloud Container Registry plug-in
-IBM Cloud Kubernetes Service plug-in sdk-gen plug-in

 For MacOS or Linux (run as root) :
 `curl -sL https://ibm.biz/idt-installer | bash`